sandra-vs-nair/mobile-app/README.md

 This project demonstrates a mobile application.
 It has
 1. Login feature.
 2. Signup feature.
-3. Receives user input on how he is feeling at the moment. (happy,sad or unloved)
+3. Receives user input on how he is feeling at the moment (happy,sad or unloved)
 4. Displays a quote according to his mood.

 ## Prerequisites